 Community building is commonly defined as the creation of a group of people with social and psychological ties.
 For us, community building digs deeper.
 It is the formation of a group of open-minded, accepting people that will lift each other up.
 It is cross-cultural, intersectional, and breeds understanding and empathy for others.

 At its heart, Kuluntu Bakery breaks down barriers through education and empowerment.
 We focus on women because we believe wholeheartedly that women are the center of a just, equitable and peaceful world.
 Kuluntu Bakery is in the building stages, and we are excited to continue working towards our mission and fulfilling our vision.

 We work towards our mission by:

-Kuluntu Bakery is a cottage food business located in Bishop Arts District in Dallas, Texas.
-Our dream is to open a brick and mortar bakery that will be focused on women’s empowerment through education, baking training, and community enrichment activities, using the collective impact model.
+Kuluntu Bakery is a cottage bakery located near Bishop Arts District in Dallas, Texas.
+Our vision is to open a brick and mortar bakery that will be focused on building stronger communities through a more just food system.

-We use high-quality, organic ingredients when possible, including flour from Barton Springs Mill in Austin, TX and Central Milling in Utah.
+We use high-quality, organic ingredients when possible, including flour from Barton Springs Mill in Austin, TX and King Arthur Flour.
 We recycle, compost, and donate any unsold goods.
-We love to provide desserts and bread for any kind of occasion.
-If you are interested in making a custom order, please contact Kuluntu Bakery via email, phone or the contact us page.

 Like most New Yorkers, I had a side hustle – baking!
 For 2 years, I baked out of my Queens apartment and even spent a summer selling my sweets at a popular street market in East Harlem.
 I soon decided that I needed more formal training and switched careers to go work in a bakery.
 I was fortunate to work in two French patisseries, learning from some of New York’s top pastry chefs.